quortex/terraform-provider-administration/README.md

 $ cd examples/development
 ```

-Then update the following variables according to your needs in the provider "adminisatration", for instance in your `main.tf`
+Then update the following variables according to your needs in the provider "administration", for instance in your `main.tf` or define the variables in `./local/terraform.tfvars`
 ```jsonc
 provider "administration" {
   auth_server = "https://example.auth.server" //can be omitted to use default